thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 | Network TPS | 155,000.00 | Theoretical performance for 31 Shards.

 As can be seen, assuming the the number of nodes required are available, the network needs less than 10,000 Nornes to achieve over 150k TPS for 1800 Tokens on 31 shards.
 The key number is the byzantine resistant threshold for each Set; set at 21.
 21 is seen as a safe (but centralised) threshold in the industry; and in the case that the protocol only has one shard (low use when first starting), there will only be one Set of 21 maintaining network security.

 There is an optimisation that could see the Threshold reduce to as low as 7 after there are sufficient total Nornes (such as 100).
 In this case the network could achieve 265k TPS (a 70% improvement) with only 9646 Nornes required, with all other things held constant.
 In this case each shard would be maintained by 7 Nornes, but watched by 350 Nornes which is safe.

 To achieve 1m TPS, there would need to be either 79,600 Nornes in total with 200 shards at 4 Nornes per Set (low security) or 139,300 Nornes with 7 Nornes per set.
 These are not inconceivable numbers with the right incentivisation.

-**Comparison**
+**Comparison.**

 The first cryptocurrency known to use masternodes was Dash [6] of which there are currently `4000` nodes.
 With this many bonded Nornes, the Yggdrasil protocol algorithm could maintain `20` shards with byzantine resistance achieved.
 Since each Norne need only validate two shards, this means bandwidth, space, and computational requirements are reduced by up to 95%.

 ### Security